Marc Almond: 2010s

 Almond released three albums throughout 2014.
 First was The Tyburn Tree with composer John Harle, a concept album about dark historical London.
 This was followed by The Dancing Marquis album, made with a number of collaborators including Jarvis Cocker, Carl Barât and Jools Holland, featuring production from Tony Visconti on some tracks.
-Finally, Almond released a studio recording of his 2011 show, Ten Plagues - A Song Cycle.
+Finally, Almond released a studio recording of his 2011 show, Ten Plagues – A Song Cycle.

+In 2014 Almond was awarded a fellowship from Leeds College Of Music and performed several concerts with the colleges Contemporary Orchestra And Pop Choir.

-2015 saw the release of The Velvet Trail, an album of original material produced by Chris Braide.
-Almond is currently working on a song cycle to accompany the filming of a multi media performance of À rebours (translated as Against Nature) by Joris-Karl Huysmans.
-The score for this project has been written by Othon Mataragas with words from Feasting with Panthers collaborator Jeremy Reed.
-Reed states that he has written 15 songs for the project commenting that Against Nature is "still probably one of the most decadent books ever written" and that Almond had always wanted to perform it, stating that "now we're both jaded aesthetes we could do it".
+2015 saw the release of The Velvet Trail, an album of original material co-written and produced by Chris Braide.
+Almond also worked on a song cycle to accompany the filming of a multi media performance of À rebours (translated as Against Nature) by Joris-Karl Huysmans.
+The score for this project was written by Othon Mataragas with words from Feasting with Panthers collaborator Jeremy Reed.
+Reed states that he wrote 15 songs for the project commenting that Against Nature is "still probably one of the most decadent books ever written" and that Almond had always wanted to perform it, stating that "now we're both jaded aesthetes we could do it".

-In 2016, Marc Almond signed his first major label deal for 20 years, signing a two-album deal with BMG Rights Management.
+In 2016, Almond landed his first major label deal in 20 years, signing a two-album deal with BMG Rights Management.
 In 2017, the compilation album Hits and Pieces / The Best of Soft Cell & Marc Almond, debuted at number seven in the UK album chart.
 In September 2017 the album Shadows & Reflections was released, entering the UK chart at No.14.

+In 2017 Almond was presented with an honorary Doctorate in Philosophy from Edge Hill University in Ormskirk, Lancashire, close to his hometown of Southport.
+He also delivered that year's graduation address.

+In 2017 Liverpool Gallery, working with DuoVision Art, curated a retrospective exhibition of his life entitled Addicted to Excess.

+In September 2018 Soft Cell played the O2 Arena in London celebrating the band's 40-year career.

+In January 2019 Marc formed an offshoot rock band called The Loveless with Neal X (Sigue Sigue Sputnik) on guitar and Matt Hector and Ben Ellis (Iggy Pop’s band) on drums and bass.
+They have released 4 albums including Wild In The Streets (2021), Meet The Loveless (2023) and Live At The 100 Club (2024).